nextauthjs/next-auth/README.md

 It contains an [example site](https://github.com/iaincollins/next-auth/tree/master/example) that shows how to use it in a simple project.
 It's also used in the [nextjs-starter.now.sh](https://nextjs-starter.now.sh) project, which provides a more complete example with a live demo.

-Note: As of version 1.5 it's also compatible with Next.js projects, just pass `null` instead of a nextApp instance when calling `nextAuth()`.
+Note: As of version 1.5 NextAuth is also compatible non-Next.js React projects, just pass `null` instead of a nextApp instance when calling `nextAuth()`.

+You will need to handle setting up routes before and after initialising NextAuth if you are not using Next.js.
+NextAuth lets you pass an instance of express as 'expressApp' option (and returns it in the response).

 ## Example Usage